killian-mannarelli/caxbookings/README.md

 #### Django manage

-There are different commads that you can use with the `manage.py` file, the one that are the most used are `python3 manage.py makemigration` to setup for the different migrations that might have happened in the project, and the `python3 manage.py migrate` that proceeds to make the different migrations
+There are different commands that you can use with the `manage.py` file, the one that are the most used are `python3 manage.py makemigration` to set up for the different migrations that might have happened in the project, and the `python3 manage.py migrate` that proceeds to make the different migrations

 ### React
 React is a JavaScript component based library, for more info check the [documentation](https://reactjs.org/docs/getting-started.html).